Fatimanoor123/Vehicle-Counter/README.md

 5. Plot the **vehicle count vs. time graph** using Matplotlib.
 6. Save the **resultant video** (with bounding boxes and detections) back to Google Drive.

-*(Full implementation is provided in the Google Colab notebook linked below.)*

 ---